graphcore/examples/applications/popart/bert/bert_data/README.md

 ```

 **2) URL list and File Download**
-The following commands get the URL list and then download all the files in that list.
+The following commands can be used to get the URL list and then download all the files in that list.
 For more details on these scripts consult the Homemade BookCorpus documentation.
 ```bash
 python3 -u download_list.py > url_list.json
 python3 download_files.py --list url_list.json --out files --trash-bad-count